OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-06.md

 ## Mark 6:6

-He was amazed at their unbelief.
-Then he went around the villages teaching.
+He was taken aback by their lack of faith.
+Then he continued teaching throughout the villages.

 ---